awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

 1. To update the encryption settings for your objects, under **Server\-side encryption settings**, do the following\.

-   1. Choose **Override default encryption bucket settings**\.
+   1. Choose **Specify an encryption key**\.

    1. To encrypt the uploaded files using keys that are managed by Amazon S3, choose **Amazon S3 key \(SSE\-S3\)**\.

       For more information, see [Protecting data using server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](UsingServerSideEncryption.md)\.

    1. To encrypt the uploaded files using the AWS Key Management Service \(AWS KMS\), choose **AWS Key Management Service key \(SSE\-KMS\)**\.
 Then choose an option for **AWS KMS key**\.
-      + AWS managed key \- Choose an [AWS managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk)\.
+      + **AWS managed key** – Choose an [AWS managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk)\.
-      + Choose from your KMS root keys \- Choose a [customer managed key ](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) from a list of KMS keys in the same Region as your bucket\.
+      + **Choose from your KMS root keys** – Choose a [customer managed key ](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) from a list of KMS keys in the same Region as your bucket\.

         For more information about creating a customer managed key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
 For more information about protecting data with AWS KMS, see [Protecting data using server\-side encryption with AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
-      + Enter KMS root key ARN \- Specify the AWS KMS key ARN for a customer managed key, and enter the Amazon Resource Name \(ARN\)\.
+      + **Enter KMS root key ARN** – Specify the AWS KMS key ARN for a customer managed key, and enter the Amazon Resource Name \(ARN\)\.

         You can use the KMS root key ARN to give an external account the ability to use an object that is protected by an AWS KMS key\.
 To do this, choose **Enter KMS root key ARN**, and enter the Amazon Resource Name \(ARN\) for the external account\.
 Administrators of an external account that have usage permissions to an object protected by your KMS key can further restrict access by creating a resource\-level IAM policy\.
 **Note**
 To encrypt objects in a bucket, you can use only AWS KMS keys that are available in the same AWS Region as the bucket\.

-1. To change access control list permissions, under **Access control list \(ACL\)**, edit permissions\.
+1. To use additional checksums, choose **On**\.
+Then for **Checksum function**, choose the function that you would like to use\.
+Amazon S3 calculates and stores the checksum value after it receives the entire object\.
+You can use the **Precalculated value** box to supply a precalculated value\.
+If you do, Amazon S3 compares the value that you provided to the value that it calculates\.
+If the two values do not match, Amazon S3 generates an error\.

-   For information about object access permissions, see [Using the S3 console to set ACL permissions for an object](managing-acls.md#set-object-permissions)\.
-You can grant read access to your objects to the general public \(everyone in the world\) for all of the files that you're uploading\.
-We recommend that you do not change the default setting for public read access\.
-Granting public read access is applicable to a small subset of use cases such as when buckets are used for websites\.
-You can always make changes to object permissions after you upload the object\.
+   Additional checksums enable you to specify the checksum algorithm that you would like to use to verify your data\.
+For more information about additional checksums, see [Checking object integrity](checking-object-integrity.md)\.

 1. To add tags to all of the objects that you are uploading, choose **Add tag**\.
 Type a tag name in the **Key** field\.
 Type a value for the tag\.